add-ons/plugin.video.vrt.nu/README.md

 you can report issues here at github or you can send a message to the facebook page https://www.facebook.com/kodivrtnu/

 ## Releases
+#### v1.3.3 (September 2, 2018)
+- Fixed bug where some items would not want to play
+- Fixed bug where some videos would only show one episodes while multiple episodes are present
+- Updated Requests and Beautifulsoup modules

 #### v1.3.2 (August 3, 2018)
 - Changed way of selecting multiple episodes, this fixes a bug where the "active" episodes would not be shown